jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 4.md

 A: Well, we don't have the instincts that they do.
 We're so adulterated in our diets and lifestyles and everything, it's very hard for people to have good instinct and intuition.

-P: So how are you and the federales getting along, are you behaving yourselves?
+P: So how are you and the federals getting along, are you behaving yourselves?

 A: Oh, well, they don't think I am.